 - Compulsive exercise beyond a healthy workout

 - Gaming or gambling excessively

 - Isolating, disconnecting from family and friends, or ceasing to communicate or relate

 - Suicidal thoughts, planning or behavior

-Here are a few approaches that can help first responders recover from trauma:
+Here are a few approaches that can help first responders cope with trauma.

-- Recognize that trauma is an injury.
-Much like a broken bone or back pain, trauma is an injury that needs to be addressed so first responders can perform well personally and professionally.
+- Much like a broken bone or back pain, trauma is an injury that needs to be addressed so first responders can perform well personally and professionally.
 Denial and avoidance can keep people stuck whereas awareness, education and understanding can open the doors to healing.

-- Talk to someone.
 Many first responders are hesitant to share their feelings due to fear of being seen as weak or endangering their career.
 They may be reluctant to talk with a professional, but they can talk to a spouse or friend.
-If that is not effective, there are workshops available that connect first responders with professionals who specialize in healing the trauma wounds so common among emergency personnel.
+If that is not effective, there are workshops available that connect first responders with professionals who specialize in coping with complex ptsd so common among emergency personnel.